Cylink-KSM-Cyber/backend-cylink/src/docs/conversion-tracking-guide.md

    - Conversion trends over time
    - Value of conversions

+## How Tracking Works

+When someone clicks on your CyLink shortened URL, our system:

+1. Records the click in our database
+2. Generates a unique tracking ID
+3. Adds UTM parameters to your destination URL:
+   - `utm_source=cylink`
+   - `utm_medium=shortlink`
+   - `utm_campaign=conversion`
+   - `utm_content=[tracking_id]`

+These UTM parameters provide dual benefits:

+- They carry our tracking ID for conversion tracking
+- They help you identify CyLink traffic in your analytics tools like Google Analytics

 ## Troubleshooting

 If your conversions aren't being tracked correctly, check these common issues: